Ted Galdi: Bestselling Author

 Funnel Stages

-• Organic Instagram posts are mostly only shown to people who already follow your brand's Instagram page, however, certain ones can surface for people who've never heard of you, especially video posts in the Reels section.
+• Organic Instagram posts are mostly only shown to people who already follow your Instagram page, however, certain ones can surface for people who haven't yet heard of you, especially video posts in the Reels section.

 • Instagram can be used for the top, middle, and bottom of the funnel, however, different formats are better suited for each stage.